Tonight, the Acalanes Union High School will consider what to do about its own $2.5 million dollar funding gap.

 Salaries and benefits make up 87 percent of the district's $27 million annual general fund budget.

-The Lafayette School District's Governing Board will take action on
+The Lafayette School District's Governing Board will take action on budget cuts at a March 10 meeting.

 School districts must inform teachers of layoffs by March 15, even though they will not have final budget numbers from the state until summer.